Skip to main content

 Grafast then walks through the output plans, their required steps and those steps dependencies (and their dependencies and so on), marking them as active.
 Any step that is not active is "unreachable" and thus is no longer needed, therefore it can be be removed from the execution plan.

-Certain steps are immune to tree shaking (they're seen as always active), in particular these include certain system steps, and any step that has side effects.
+Certain steps are immune to tree shaking (they're seen as always active), in particular these include certain system steps, and any step that is marked as having side effects.

 Optimize